 Coming to Terms With Research

 Amid the escalating pressure over its part in the tremendous rise of vaping by teens, JUUL included a label warning about the dangers of nicotine use on its products.
 JUUL further disclosed in November, that it was temporarily halting the sales of its flavored pods in retail stores until they could prove only twenty-one and older individuals were allowed in the store.

-If you’ve gone through a similar situation or have or are currently using JUUL products, contact Hare, Wynn, Newell & Newton today at 800-568-5330.
+If you’ve gone through a similar situation or have or are currently using JUUL products, contact our Birmingham injury law firm today at 800-568-5330.